Skip to content

 repo sync

-This initializes the Repo tool and syncs the thirteen version of the PixelOS ROM from the manifest.
+This initializes the Repo tool and syncs the sixteen version of the PixelOS ROM from the manifest.
 The process may take some time, depending on your disk and internet connection speed.

 Step 3: Download Device-Specific Source Code